2022 – 2023

 Academic Year

-Since its inception over eight years ago, the DAOC has established itself as a respected Caribbean-oriented centre of diplomatic studies.
+Since its inception over nine years ago, the DAOC has established itself as a respected Caribbean-oriented centre of diplomatic studies.
 For Caribbean professionals seeking to expand their capabilities to advance an international career, the DAOC is a trusted educational partner.
 Combining a world-class suite of curricular offerings, which align with topical policy and learning trends, with a programme of advocacy and partnerships regarding the relationship between diplomacy and the Caribbean, the Diplomatic Academy provides a unique setting for stakeholders to deepen diplomatic skills/knowledge & enhance policy expertise.

 In closing, now, more than ever, a complex, broad-based and interconnected diplomatic and global affairs environment obtains.
 In order to make sense of and contribute to effecting real action on some of the most pressing challenges of our time in such an environment, sharpened diplomatic skills & deep policy understanding garnered from modern diplomacy education are essential.
 The DAOC can help you make a difference.